piiano/flows/continuous/README.md

 ```

-The Action inputs are:
+The action inputs are:

-1. Client Id
+Client Id
-2. Client Secret
-(these tokens are described [here](../cli/) ))
+Client Secret (These tokens are described here)
-3. A directory to scan
+A directory to scan
-4. The sub directory to scan (optional)
+The sub-directory to scan (optional)
-5. customer_identifier: <your-company-name>
+Customer Identifier: <your-company-name>
-6.  customer_env: <environment-such-as-prod-or-stage>
+Customer Environment: <environment-such-as-prod-or-stage>

 ### Bitbucket

-this pipeline is used to scan a Bitbucket repo with flows
+This pipeline is used to scan a Bitbucket repository with flows.

 ```yml